Kim Foxx’s political exit sets the stage for a free-for-all in 2024 race for state’s attorney

 “What’s obviously clear to me is that Cook County is in desperate need of a new state’s attorney that will do the job with integrity, enforce the law, hold criminals accountable and make public safety their No. 1 priority,” Kirk said Tuesday in a telephone interview from Ireland.

 “It’s something I’m considering, to be honest.
 I certainly haven’t made any decision on it one way or another.
 I’d like to see who shows interest in running for the position,” he said.
-“If not me, then it’s imperative that it’s somebody else who believes in the direction that I just articulated….
-Joe Ferguson and Richard Boykin are looking at it.
-I know both of them.
-And I have respect for both of them.
-But I’m sure that there will be other names that surface as well.”
+“If not me, then it’s imperative that it’s somebody else who believes in the direction that I just articulated.”

 Boykin lost his seat on the Cook County Board after leading the drive to repeal Preckwinkle’s controversial soda pop tax.
 Preckwinkle got even by backing Brandon Johnson against Boykin.
-Johnson’s 2018 election to the County Board seat Boykin held launched Johnson on a path to the mayor’s office.
+Johnson’s 2018 election to the County Board launched him on a path to the mayor’s office.

 In a telephone interview hours before Foxx’s long-anticipated announcement, Boykin said he was “interested in running” for state’s attorney and has been “encouraged by a number of people who think I’d make an excellent state’s attorney.”

-Former Circuit Court Judge Pat O’Brien is the Republican nominee who lost to Foxx in a 54-to-39 percent landslide in 2020.
+Former Circuit Court Judge Pat O’Brien is the Republican nominee who lost to Foxx 54% to 39% in 2020.

 O’Brien all but ruled out another campaign for state’s attorney, in part because “I ran as a Republican and I can’t do a back-flip” by running as a Democrat in overwhelmingly Democratic Cook County.

-Former Ald.
-Bob Fioretti (2nd) ran for state’s attorney against Foxx in 2020 and finished with just 5% of the vote in a four-way Democratic primary that included Donna More and Conway.
+Fioretti ran against Foxx in 2020 and finished with just 5% of the vote in a four-way Democratic primary field that included More and Conway.

 A perennial candidate who has run repeatedly for mayor and just ran for County Board president against Preckwinkle, Fioretti said he has “a lot of people urging me” to run for state’s attorney again in 2024 and he is “looking at it seriously.”